EQAR/deqar-docs/docs/data_submission.md

 (Spaces added for readability, these should not appear in an actual file.)

-One report may often include/relate to several items, such as one or more institution(s), programmes or one or more files--some in several languages.
+One report may often include/relate to several items, such as one or more provider(s), programmes or one or more files--some in several languages.
 In those cases you will find field names of the type `field_name[n]` (See [Report Data Elements](report_data.md) above).
 You should create as many columns as you need and replace `n` by 1, 2, ...

 For example, two files (e.g. full report in local language, and summary in both English and local language) can be provided as follows: